TheHellSide/task-manager-webapp/README.md

 ## 📋 Overview

-**Task Manager WebApp** is a production-ready, full-stack web application that gives users a central hub for creating, prioritizing, and tracking tasks.
+**TASKFLOW** is a production-ready, full-stack web application that gives users a central hub for creating, prioritizing, and tracking tasks.
 Built on **Spring Boot 3.5.4** and backed by **MariaDB**, it follows a clean MVC architecture with a RESTful API backend and a vanilla HTML/CSS/JavaScript frontend.
 No JavaScript frameworks — just clean, fast, dependency-light code.

 Key highlights:
 - 🔐 **Secure by design** — BCrypt hashing, HttpOnly cookies, input sanitization, SameSite CSRF protection